wmcbrine/PDCurses/os2/README.md

         make -f makefilename

-  (For Watcom, use "wmake" instead of "make"; for MSVC or C Set/2, "nmake".)
+  (For Watcom, use "wmake" instead of "make".)
 You'll get the libraries (pdcurses.lib or .a, depending on your compiler), the demos (*.exe), and a lot of object files.

 Distribution Status